typescript-tea/core/README.md

 [![code style: prettier][prettier-image]][prettier-url]
 [![MIT license][license-image]][license-url]

-A library that implements a version of the Model View Update pattern, similar to what is used in The Elm Architecture.
+The Elm Architecture for typescript

 ## How to develop